When it comes to nutritional value of green leafy vegetables, Agathi Keerai or Sesbania Grandiflora stands among the top few.

 - Sesbania Leaves are used as antidote for tobacco and cigaratte smoking related respiratory problems.

 Mode of Consumption – How do you eat Agathi Keerai?

-Agathi Keerai or leaves is crunchy and fibrous in texture and also carry slight aroma along with the taste.
+Agathi leaves is crunchy and fibrous in texture and also carry slight aroma along with the taste.

 Too much Agathi may cause stomach pain, so it is advisable to be cooked with garlic.
 Usually coconut milk or grated coconut is added to Agathi Keerai or flowers to counter the bitterness in taste.

 - Unopened white flowers are commonly used as a vegetable and consumed after steaming, stir-frying, deep-frying, or added to soups.

 - Raw agathi flowers are eaten in salads or stir-fried.